 Transfer fee: Up to $22 million ($13m up front + incentives)

-No confirmation on if all incentives have been hit, but Davies became Bayern Munich's first-choice left back and they've won the Bundesliga every year he's been around, twice won the German cup and even won the Champions League.
+No confirmation on if all incentives have been hit, but Alphonso Davies became Bayern Munich's first-choice left back and they've won the Bundesliga every year he's been around, twice won the German Cup and even won the UEFA Champions League.
 It feels safe to assume that most incentives hit.

-Incentives differ deal-by-deal but they are some combination of personal performance and team performance.
+Incentives differ deal by deal, but they are some combination of personal performance and team performance.
 He's already made more than 100 appearances for Bayern.
 He obviously is an every-game starter for Canada.
-He's been named to Bundesliga and UEFA teams of the season.
+He's been named to the Bundesliga and UEFA teams of the season.

 Legitimately the only thing he hasn't done is win Ballon d'Or.